L42i/SCKinect/doc/docs/api/cpp-interface.md

 ### Performance Considerations

-- The `CUDAKDE` pipeline provides the best performance but requires CUDA-capable GPU
+- The `CUDAKDE` pipeline provides the best depth but requires CUDA-capable GPU
 - Frame rate is affected by the `netInputSize` parameter in `configureTracking`
 - Smaller image sizes result in faster processing but potentially less accurate tracking
-- The CPU implementation is still in development and not recommended for real-time use
+- The CPU implementation is still in development (i.e. you really need to have a CUDA enabled GPU to use OpenPose at the moment :/).
+But CPU version besides OpenPose is on the way :) !

 ### Hardware Requirements